 The logbook should reflect the depth and breadth of the student's clinical experience.
-A link for an electronic log form will be provided to you before embarking clinical rotations.
-Logbooks will be reviewed by the supervising genetic counselor and Associate Program Director at the midpoint and end of each clinical rotation.
-Additionally, all student cases in the logbook must be completed to the satisfaction of the Program Director and Assistant Program Director prior to the student leaving the program.
+Access to the electronic logbook will be provided to you before embarking clinical rotations.
+Logbooks will be reviewed by the supervising genetic counselor and Associate Director at the midpoint and end of each clinical rotation.
+Additionally, all student cases in the logbook must be completed to the satisfaction of the Program Director and Associate Director prior to the student leaving the program.
 These materials become a permanent part of each student's portfolio and will be collected prior to the student exiting the program.